ytmytm/plus4-tcbm2sd/UserManual.md

 ### <a name='Introduction'></a>Introduction

-TCBM2SD simulates behavior of a 1551 disk drive.
+TCBM2SD simulates behaviour of a 1551 disk drive.
 It's not capable of emulating the drive's CPU, but it does response to a subset of commands just like 1551 would.

 ### <a name='Installation'></a>Installation